spectrochempy/spectrochempy/docs/devguide/contributing.rst

 ------------------------------

 If everything looks good, you are ready to make a pull request.
-A pull request is the way code from a local repository is made available to the GitHub community, can be reviewed and eventually merged into the master version.
+A pull request is the way code from a local repository is made available to the GitHub community can be reviewed and eventually merged into the master version.
 This request and its associated changes will eventually be integrated into the master branch and available in the next release.
 To submit a change request: